huggingface/diffusers/examples/dreambooth/README.md

 You can also use Dreambooth to train the specialized in-painting model.
 See [the script in the research folder for details](https://github.com/huggingface/diffusers/tree/main/examples/research_projects/dreambooth_inpaint).

 ### Experimental results
 You can refer to [this blog post](https://huggingface.co/blog/dreambooth) that discusses some of DreamBooth experiments in detail.
-Specifically, it recommends a set of DreamBooth-specific tips and tricks that we have found to work well for a variety of objects.
+Specifically, it recommends a set of DreamBooth-specific tips and tricks that we have found to work well for a variety of subjects.